 To determine spousal maintenance, the Court looks at many factors: does one party have the need for spousal maintenance, does the other party have the ability to pay?
 Spousal maintenance can be awarded on a temporary or permanent basis.

-The lawyers at Metro Law and Mediation have litigated and represented clients from amicable alimony modification agreements to complex lifetime maintenance award modifications.
+The lawyers at Walker and Galili Law Offices have litigated and represented clients from amicable alimony modification agreements to complex lifetime maintenance award modifications.

 Our firm also has a board approved Minnesota Financial Early Neutral Evaluator who can guide you with his experience of the law to attain your financial goals.

-Contact Metro Law and Mediation at (612) 548-4453 to speak to an experienced Family Law Attorney or Financial Early Neutral Evaluator today.
+Contact Walker and Galili at (612) 548-4453 to speak to an experienced Family Law Attorney or Financial Early Neutral Evaluator today.

 Minnesota is a no-fault state when it comes to divorce.
 It is only necessary to show there has been “an irretrievable breakdown of the marriage relationship”.

 Fault of the breakdown of the marriage by one party cannot be considered by the Court when determining custody issues, division of assets and debts, or anything else.
 In a no-fault state, a divorce will be granted by the Court even if only one party agrees to the divorce.